Additional Insureds: Primary and Noncontributory

 Primary and Noncontributory

 Premier has purchased a liability policy to protect itself against claims stemming from negligence it commits in the course of its property ownership business.
-Premier doesn't want its policy limits used to pay claims that arise out of negligence committed by Body Beautiful.
-Premier wants to make sure that if it is sued because of an accident caused by the spa's negligence, the spa's liability policy will cover the claim.
-Premier also wants to ensure that its policy will not pay any portion of the loss.
+It doesn't want its policy limits used to pay claims that arise out of the restaurant's operations.
+Premier wants to ensure that any suits against it that arise of out accidents that occur at the restaurant will be covered under the diner's liability policy.
+In addition, Premier doesn't want its own policy to contribute to any loss (pay any damages) that result from such claims.

 Primary and Noncontributory Endorsement

-A typical liability policy does not use the word noncontributory.
-Thus, when a contract states that liability coverage must be primary and noncontributory, a Primary and Noncontributory endorsement must be added to the policy.
+The standard ISO liability policy does not use the word noncontributory.
+To comply with a contract that requires liability coverage to be primary and noncontributory, you must request an endorsement to your policy.
+A standard Primary and Noncontributory endorsement is available for this purpose.

-The endorsement serves two purposes.
-First, it ensures that the liability coverage provided to the additional insured is primary.
-That is, if a claim occurs that is covered by the additional insured endorsement, the insurer will pay the loss without waiting for the additional insured's insurance to pay.
+The endorsement states the liability policy to which it is attached is primary insurance.
+In other words, the coverage afforded by the additional insured endorsement is primary.
+If a claim occurs that is covered by both this policy and the additional insured's policy, the insurer will pay the loss without waiting for the additional insured's insurance to pay.

 Secondly, the endorsement confirms that the policyholder's insurer will not seek contribution from other insurance available to the additional insured.
 In other words, if a loss is covered by the additional insured endorsement, the policyholder's insurer will not ask the additional insured's insurer to pay any portion of it.